This is an old interview that has been republished for techradar's Movie Week.

-"The cloud is more of an opportunity then a challenge," he said.
+"The cloud is more of an opportunity than a challenge," he said.
 "We view the cloud as a digital extension to the digital experience and they really do go hand in hand.
 There's always an interest in enhanced quality."

 Bullish over Blu-ray

 Gordon has reasons to be bullish about the format's future.
 Lower prices for Blu-ray discs have fueled sales, with FutureSource Consulting reporting rises in sales of Blu-ray players – not counting the PlayStation 3 – of as much as 20%.

 Growth is biggest in the US, though in the UK sales have increased by about half a million in the past few years.
 The Xbox One will also include a Blu-ray drive, though the focus is now shifting to 4K.

 "4K TVs are now becoming available, and I'm sure there would be a lot of interest in a Blu-ray players offering 4K," said Gordon.
 "And companies will be actively promoting both."